trpc/trpc/README.md

 ## Relationship to GraphQL

 If you are already have a custom GraphQL-server for your project; don't use TRPC.
-GraphQL is amazing; it's amazing to be able to make a flexible API where each consumer can pick just the data needed for it.
+GraphQL is amazing; it's great to be able to make a flexible API where each consumer can pick just the data needed for it.

 The thing is, GraphQL isn't that easy to get right - ACL is needed to be solved on a per-type basis, complexity analysis, and performance are all non-trivial things.